All Episodes

 All right.

-The nation was the first I saw that reported it.
+The Nation was the first I saw that reported it.

 Explain to this audience what this means.

-Well, it simply means that we know relatively little about the entire matter surrounding the removal of uh DNC emails from the DNC server in the summer of 2016.
+Well, it simply means that we know relatively little about the entire matter surrounding the removal of DNC emails from the DNC server in the summer of 2016.

 That said, and although a Russian hack of the DNC is not an impossibility, based on the preponderance of available evidence, it is almost certain the DNC event was a leak.